 Professor Sharon Mason, grant co-PI, is leading the program’s Symbolic strategic approach area, which focuses on enhancing scholarship, disseminating program information to internal and external stakeholders, and building awareness of critical issues and key messages.
 Her interests include routing and switching, network design, security and management, internetworking, and the inclusion and advancement of women in STEM.

-Professor Mason is an associate professor in the department of networking, security and systems administration at RIT, where she has served on the faculty since 1997.
+Professor Mason is an associate professor in the department of Information Sciences and Technology at RIT, where she has served on the faculty since 1997.
 She is the PI for the Department of Defense Information Assurance Scholarship Program and a 2007 funded NSF Scholarship for Service Capacity Building grant titled “Faculty, Curriculum and Lab Exercise Capacity Building Partnership.”

 Professor Mason has been responsible for developing much of the security curriculum as part of the information security and forensics degree program.
 She co-chaired the committee to design and develop the bachelor of science degree in information security and forensics and has participated in numerous security working groups, conferences, and training programs.